fieldtrip/website/faq/how_do_i_install_the_openmeeg_binaries.md

 ### Install from the tar.gz file

 -   untar the .tar file
--   Set the PATH environment variable in the appropriate .rc configuration file (e.g. .bashrc or .bash_profile)
+-   Set the PATH environment variable in the appropriate .rc configuration file (e.g., .bashrc or .bash_profile)
 -   Example (for a Bash shell): `export PATH=\$PATH:openmeeg_folder/bin`
 -   Set the LIB environment variable
 -   Example (for a Bash shell): `export LD_LIBRARY_PATH=\$LD_LIBRARY_PATH:openmeeg_folder/lib`

 ### Install from the RPM

--   open the RPM file with `rpm` from command line in Linux or with an alternative front-end program (e.g. `up2date` for CentOS or `yum` for Fedora/RedHat)
+-   open the RPM file with `rpm` from command line in Linux or with an alternative front-end program (e.g., `up2date` for CentOS or `yum` for Fedora/RedHat)

 ```bash
 $ rpm -ivh OpenMEEG-2.0-0.x86_64.rpm